BalancingP5/Social_Interactions_Resources/README.md

-# Social_Needs_Resources
+# Social_Interactions_Resources
-Balancing Social Needs and Access to Resources
+Balancing Social Interactions and Access to Resources